Huntsman spider fact sheet | Field of Mars EEC

 References

-Australian Reptile Park. n.d.
+Australian Reptile Park.
 Huntsman Spider. [online] Available at: https://www.reptilepark.com.au/about/meet-our-animals/huntsman-spider

 Image attributions

-A huntsman spider – Field of Mars EEC illustration.
+A huntsman spider – Field of Mars EEC (original illustration).

-Huntsman spiders hunt prey such as cockroaches at night.
-This huntsman spider was found at Field of Mars Reserve – Field of Mars EEC original image.
+Huntsman spiders hunt insects and other small animals at night.
+This huntsman spider was found at Field of Mars Reserve – Field of Mars EEC (original image).

 A female huntsman spider guards her egg sac as spiderlings hatch – “Huntsman Spider egg sac hatching 23 Jan 11.JPG” by Elliekay.
 Creative Commons CC0 1.0 Universal Public Domain Dedication.
 Available at: https://commons.wikimedia.org/wiki/File:Huntsman_Spider_egg_sac_hatching_23_Jan_11.JPG

-Huntsman spiders have eight eyes.
-The mouthparts are called chelicerae.
-The leg hairs sense vibrations – “Huntsman” by Jean and Fred Hort.
+Huntsman spiders usually have eight eyes, fang-bearing chelicerae and sensitive leg hairs that detect movement – “Huntsman” by Jean and Fred Hort.
 Creative Commons Attribution 2.0 Generic.
-Available at: https://flic.kr/p/8mPWYd
+Available at: https://www.flickr.com/photos/jean_hort/5345234785/

-The abdomen, or back body part, of a huntsman spider has no legs and only tiny spinnerets – “Eight, count ’em” by JC Merriman / Merryjack.
-Creative Commons Attribution 2.0 Generic.
+The abdomen, or back body part, has no legs and carries the spinnerets used to make silk – “Eight, count ’em” by JC Merriman / Merryjack.
+Creative Commons Attribution 4.0 International.
 Available at: https://www.flickr.com/photos/merryjack/22368551826

 Huntsman spiders are part of the food web.
 Some spider wasps hunt spiders to feed their young – “Cryptocheilus bicolor spider wasp Sparassidae Huntsman spider DSCF4183” by Bill & Mark Bell.
 Creative Commons Attribution-NonCommercial-ShareAlike 2.0 Generic.
 Available at: https://www.flickr.com/photos/48991563@N06/15395120480/